 Buying a house is complicated, often stressful, but extremely satisfying if you get it right.
 Knowing what to expect and how to go about it the right way is crucial.
-Here is what you need to know in 12 easy(ish) steps.
+Follow our guide on how to buy a house and find out what you need to know in these easy(ish) steps.

-The more of your own money you can put into the purchase, the better your mortgage options will be:
+The more of your own money you can put into your property purchase, the better your mortgage options will be, as:

 You should be able to borrow more

-You should be able to secure a better interest rate
+You should be able to secure a better (cheaper) interest rate

 For most people, this will be a long term project, so shop around for a savings account with good interest rates, and use it to build up your deposit by making regular contributions.